AryanBhagotra/COP26-Analysis/index.md

 ### __Preliminary Visualisation (Time Series)__ 📈

 Briefly explaining some of the code we employed in the experimentation we started off with; MatPlotLib provided the basis of our preliminary experimentation.
-This is something that we have already dealt with through Problem Aets and on the few Python courses we have done ourselves; and had developed a marked expertise in!
+This is something that we have already dealt with through Problem Sets and on the few Python courses we have done ourselves!

-But, in essence __we started off by plotting graphs of the same pollutant _(on this page you can see PM2.5)_ for our 6 different cities and timeframes; that being before, during and after COP26.
+But, in essence __we started off by plotting graphs of the same pollutant__ (on this page you can see PM2.5)_ for our 6 different cities and timeframes; that being before, during and after COP26.

 By plotting the designated start and end times for these periods on the x-axis and the pollutant levels on the y-axis, we were able to access quite a comprehensive graph illustrating air pollution levels over the course of a period for all cities and potentially a bit of a story associated with this data: